dev-master-ninja/mysql-dba-scripts/README.md

 see documentation [here](./replication/mysqld-modifications.md)

 ## Cluster
-Installing a MySQL Cluster on Ubuntu documentation and setup guide [here](./cluster/README.md)
+Installing a MySQL Cluster on Linux (Ubuntu and RedHat) documentation and setup guide [here](./cluster/README.md)

-## DevOps
-- Generic bash Script (under construction DO NOT USE!)